Climate grant illustrates growth in philanthropy-funded news

 The Times is seeking to hire a head of philanthropic partnerships, much like AP is building its own department headed by former global business editor Lisa Gibbs, to work on securing outside support and partnerships for its work.

-In 2019, the Lensfest Institute for Journalism gathered 30 people to discuss ideas for funding local news.
-Now it has more than 1,000, either development professionals or people who work at news organizations, who participate in webinars or other activities trying to advance the same goal, said Annie McCain Medonia, the institute's chief advancement officer.
+In 2019, the Lenfest Institute for Journalism gathered 30 people to discuss ideas for funding local news.
+Now it has more than 1,000, either development professionals or people who work at news organizations, who participate in webinars or other activities trying to advance the same goal, said Annie McCain Madonia, the institute's chief advancement officer.

 In recent years, many funders have begun learning about the need to support news, said Joshua Stearns, director of the public square program at the Democracy Fund.